NjaalWiik/NjaalWiik/README.md

 ## Innovative and performance-driven Entrepreneur with a passion for technology and business.

-- 🎉 I’m currently working as a full stack developer at [School of Applied Technology (SALT)][website]!
+- 🎉 I’m currently working as a Product Manager for [Marketer][website]!
 - 📊 4+ years of experience in most aspects of business, development, operations, finance and analytics.
 - 📚 Education: B.A. of Finance, MSc in Business Analytics and a three-month Full Stack Developer Bootcamp from [SALT][website].
 - ⚡ Fun fact: I co-founded a profitable tech startup with more than 8.000 customers.
 (Alura.io)